-Note: Students with work experience in lieu of the course requiste, please contact the program coordinator for department consent.
+Note: Students with work experience in lieu of the course requiste, plea contact the program coordinator for department consent.

-Semester(s) Offered: ALL Requisite: OAT 180.
+Requisite: OAT 180.

 PARL 275 Bankruptcy/Creditors' Rights

 Students will become familiar with the bankruptcy system and the United States Bankruptcy Code.
 Students will gain an understanding and working knowledge of the different types of bankruptcies and the specific steps taken to complete the bankruptcy process, including completion of the documents required to conduct these processes.
 Creditors' rights will also be explored.
 The student will be required to complete several writing projects.